$30,000 reward in case of missing Chester Co. woman

 Last April 10th, Anna's husband reported her missing and since that time, it's like she simply vanished.
 Her car was discovered about two miles from her home.
 Despite numerous searches by police, friends, and family, nothing has turned up.

 Pennsylvania State Police say investigators have never stopped searching.
-They have not ruled out any suspects and say they would like to Anna's husband.
+They have not ruled out any suspects and say they would like to speak to Anna's husband.

 "He has an attorney and he is not cooperating with the investigation.
 All I can say is that Allan, if you are out there and you are watching this, we'd love for you to come forward and talk to us.
 We know you can help us with this investigation and we'd be willing to speak with you with your attorney," says Corporal Robert Kirby with the Pennsylvania State Police.